After weeks of experimentation and hours upon hours of blood, sweat, and tears, here is the easiest Autumn Leaves chord melody in the known universe.

 Play Autumn Leaves – Further Resources

-• And finally, if you want to learn how to arrange your own chord melody arrangements, look no further than my Chord Melody Foundations course here.
+- And finally, if you want to learn how to arrange your own chord melody arrangements, look no further than my Chord Melody Foundations course also included as a course in the FretDojo Jazz Guitar Club.

-Click here to subscribe to get a print friendly version of Autumn Leaves sheet music and tab for your practice.
+Click here to get a print friendly version of Autumn Leaves sheet music and tab for your practice.

 Guitar Lesson Wrap-Up – Leave a Comment: